-Dr. Steele has an undergraduate degree from LSSU and a veterinary degree from MSU College of veterinary medicine.
+Dr. Steele (she/her) has an undergraduate degree from LSSU and a veterinary degree from MSU College of veterinary medicine.
 Dr. Steele has owned Caring Animal Hospital since 2000.
 Dr. Steele’s practice philosophy includes determining the best methods to achieve positive results.
 Each patient is treated as an individual.
 We may ask you questions that seem intrusive about your pet’s life or your lifestyle.
 These questions are important because your pet can’t answer them, and we want to develop an individualized plan for treatment that works best for you and your pet.

 Dr. Steele graduated from Michigan State University College of Veterinary Medicine in May 1998.
 Originally from Grand Rapids, she spent her first 2 years after graduation in Houghton Lake.
 She moved back to the Lansing area in August of 2000 and purchased Caring Animal Hospital in Holt.
 She now resides in Charlotte with her husband, 2 children, German Shorthair Pointer (Rooster) and cat (Tiggy T).
 Dr. Steele enjoys working with all aspects of veterinary medicine, but dentistry (now that we perform dental x-ray on every patient), internal medicine (especially since we have added the ultrasound & digital x-ray), dermatology, behavior, and surgery are some of her favorites.
 Of course, seeing puppies and kittens is always a joy.
 Outside of work, Dr. Steele spends much of her time coaching and watching her children play volleyball, baseball, & basketball.
 If you’ve met Dr. Steele you know why basketball is her favorite, but she also loves working outside landscaping.

-Dr. Cotter graduated from Michigan State University’s College of Veterinary Medicine in 2016.
+Dr. Cotter (she/her) graduated from Michigan State University’s College of Veterinary Medicine in 2016.
 It was also here where she obtained her Bachelor of Science in Veterinary Medicine.
 She was awarded her certification as a veterinary acupuncturist through the Chi Institute in Reddick, FL.
 Dr. Cotter is a familiar face around Caring Animal Hospital.
 Prior to veterinary school, she started off here as a veterinary assistant, and has since returned to us.
 She has 2 beloved cats at home named Sookie & Keiko, and 2 lovely dogs named Theo & Ranger.
 Dr. Cotter’s special interests include acupuncture, exotic animal medicine, and soft tissue surgery.

-Cindy Downey is our “Jack of all Traits” at Caring Animal Hospital.
+Cindy (she/her) is our “Jack of all Traits” at Caring Animal Hospital.
 She has worked here for over 22 years and was part of the transition from Rooker Animal Hospital to Caring Animal Hospital.
-She has been married for 41 years to her husband, Harold, who is retired from the U.S. Air Force.
+She has been married for many (many) years to her husband, Harold, who is retired from the U.S. Air Force.
 Together they have a son and a daughter-in-law and 3 grandchildren.
 Over the years they have had a variety of animals including Black labs, chinchillas, a ferret and a rabbit, but currently have Rottweilers, and a cat.
 Cindy and Harold are also very active in AKC Conformation

-Casey is our newest employee, having just started here in January of 2020.
+Casey (she/her) has been with Caring Animal Hospital in January of 2020.
 She graduated from Baker college of Flint in 2018 with an Associate's degree in Veterinary Science.
 After passing her state board exams, she is now a licensed Veterinary Technician.
 She has always had a passion for wanting to help and care for animals since she was a young girl.
 She has interests in all fields of veterinary medicine, especially in surgery, large animals, and exotics.
 As a technician, she has acquired a lot of animals.
 She has 3 dogs named Autumn, Nala and Lily.
 She also has a three-legged cat named Charlie.
 In her spare time, she enjoys hunting, fishing, camping, and being in the outdoors.
 She also loves spending most of her time with her family, niece, and her animals.

-9:00 am- 6:00 pm
+9:00 AM - 6:00 pm

-9:00 am-6:00 pm
+9:00 AM - 8:00 pm

-9:00 am- 6:00 pm
+9:00 AM - 6:00 pm

-9:00 am- 8:00 pm
+9:00 AM - 8:00 pm

-9:00 am- 6:00 pm
+9:00 AM - 6:00 pm